 The Festival Nino Bravo in Aielo de Malferit is just one of more than 20 such festivals and conventions all over the Spanish speaking world.
-The small town near Onteniente and the birth place of this unique big voiced singer will be teeming with hardcore fans from as far away as Chile and Australia all coming to pay homage to Valencia’s true enduring pop icon and one of the most successful Spanish singers of the seventies.
+The small town near Onteniente (Ontinyent) and the birth place of this unique big voiced singer teems with hardcore fans from as far away as Chile and Australia…all coming to pay homage to Valencia’s true enduring pop icon and one of the most successful Spanish singers of the seventies.

 People who were close to the man often talk about how he never turned his back on his roots and his lifelong friends.
 Personal friend of the singer, Paco Samper describes him as ” just a normal bloke with an incredible voice” who was never really impressed by fame and the screaming crowds.
 Mr Samper tells of how Bravo was fond of saying that “music calms the wild beast but it doesn’t seem to be the case with some of my fans”.

 He left a lasting legacy. ”America” was an immediate posthumous hit and his recordings have been re-released and repackaged many times over.
-“Libre” is once again in the public conscious having been used in an advert for Amena mobile phones (to paraphrase the Clash, some people think it’s funny turning rebellion into money).
-Forty five years on he is part and parcel of Valencian life and culture, every Valencian knows his songs, which you can hear sung anywhere from the local Verbena to the crowd at Mestalla (on the odd occasion when they actually sing).
+His songs are again in the public consciousness, having been used in a television adverts (to paraphrase the Clash, some people think it’s funny turning rebellion into money).
+Forty seven years on he is part and parcel of Valencian life and culture, every Valencian knows his songs, which you can hear sung anywhere from the local Verbena to the crowd at Mestalla (on the odd occasion when they actually sing).
 Not bad for “just a normal bloke with an incredible voice”.

 Thank you very much to Paco Samper and Alberto Sales